Posted: Fri 5th Jan 2024

 It’s also great for simply keeping you organised – a challenge that often gets overlooked in the first few months of starting up.
 The problem?
 There’s so much tech available that it can be hard to know what’s best for you.

 Naturally, you’ll want your tech to be easy to use and intuitive.
 It should serve your current needs and be flexible enough to grow with your business.
 And, crucially, it shouldn’t cost the earth.

-We’ve put together a useful eight-part checklist for small businesses.
-It’s based on our experiences and years of working with business owners like yourself across the UK.
+We’ve put together a useful checklist for small businesses.
+It’s based on our experiences and years of working with business owners like you across the UK.

 If you’re going to be spending a lot of time online, make sure you have a good-quality laptop or PC.
 You need something dependable – the last thing you want is your computer breaking down at an important moment.